Akankshya Abismruta reviews Riva Razdan’s The Naani Diaries and calls it a satisfying read.

 Do not get me wrong here.
 I continue to be a huge advocate of love.
-I like elements of love, heartbreaks, and all things related, in any fiction that I read.
+I like elements of love, heartbreaks, and all things related, in any fiction I read.
 I have a party inside my head every time a narration suggests, if not explicitly states, that love is all that matters in the end, above all (looking at Mamang Dei’s Escaping The Land).
 I will also admit that I have held on to Volga’s Vimukta, translated from Telugu as The Liberation of Sita by C. Vijaysree and T. Vijay Kumar, as the bible to navigate heteronormative relationships and gender roles.

 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.